As a homeowner you'll be responsible for a number of household bills and expenses, which you might not have had to cover if you've been renting.

 If you think your property is in the wrong council tax band and you're paying too much tax, you can appeal against your banding.
-But be aware that the council could decide to move your property into a more expensive band rather than a cheaper one, so you should only appeal after carefully researching what your neighbours are paying.
+But beware that the council could decide to move your property into a more expensive band rather than a cheaper one, so you should only appeal after carefully researching what your neighbours are paying.

-You can also apply for a 25% discount if you live alone or if the property is empty.
+You can also apply for a 25% discount if you live alone, or if the property is empty.

 Home repairs and maintenance costs